 Things to note

 Each state is handling redeterminations differently.
-Specific questions can be directed to your state Medicaid agency.
+Please direct specific questions to your state Medicaid agency.

 We’re also offering support and information directly to our affected members to help prepare them for Medicaid redetermination

-For more information call the number on the member’s ID card
+For more information, please call the number on the member’s ID card